 - Weapons or explosives of any kind.

-Tobacco, any type of e-cigarette, alcohol, or illegal substances.
+- Tobacco, any type of e-cigarette, alcohol, or illegal substance.

 At camp, one of our goals is to reduce distractions so the campers can focus on their relationship with the Lord and with each other.
 This is one of the reasons we don't allow cell phones and other electronics at camp.
 Electronics are not sinful, but they distract us with notifications or texts from friends back home.
 In a similar way, we want to minimize the distractions that certain clothing can bring; distractions like comparison, immodesty, and excessive attention to personal appearance.
 We know that no set of guidelines can capture the heart of that, so we ask parents to please discuss this with your child before camp and assist them as they choose what to pack for camp.
 Keep in mind that camp is a fun, active environment where t-shirt and loose athletic shorts are the recommended attire for the week.

 - Shorts must reach to at least mid-thigh when standing.
 Tight, spandex-style shorts are not allowed.